Frequently Asked Questions

 Q: Will you hook me up with your agent?

-Q: Will you critique my manuscript for me?
+Q: Will you critique my manuscript for me or blurb my book?

 Q: I am a speech/forensics student/coach and I want to perform an excerpt of your book for a competition.
 What year were you born?